Scott the Woz: Background

-Scott Daniel Wozniak was born on June 2, 1997.
-He was raised in Whitehouse, Ohio.
+Scott Daniel Wozniak (born June 2, 1997) was raised in Whitehouse, Ohio.
 As a child, Wozniak uploaded videos to YouTube under the brand WozniakNews.
 They were based on his own creations, such as short stories, comics, and drawings.
 He ceased WozniakNews in 2012 due to low viewership.
-Wozniak returned to content creation when he was still attending Anthony Wayne High School in his senior year of high school with The Internet and You, a 30-minute comedy YouTube video released in 2016, that features many of the same actors from Scott the Woz.
+Wozniak returned to content creation when he was still attending Anthony Wayne High School, in his senior year of high school with The Internet and You, a 30-minute comedy YouTube video released in 2016, that features many of the same actors from Scott the Woz.

 He intended for The Internet and You to be his final video, as he was unsure if he would continue to make videos.
 Wozniak eventually changed his mind, leading to the production of Scott the Woz.
 In 2017, he started uploading to the Scott the Woz YouTube channel, and by 2018 the channel hit 100,000 subscribers.
-In 2021, Wozniak had a cameo in the film Hero Mode.

 Production

+In 2020, he formed the company Blue Border Entertainment to help produce the show.
+One aspect of his video production, is that Wozniak often displays video game titles and consoles on his carpet.
+In a 2022 tweet, Wozniak showed that to get the carpet shots, he would set up a table with a loose piece of carpet placed on top, with a camera mount over the top of it.

+Release

-Wozniak published the first episode of Scott the Woz on January 7, 2017, focused on his opinions of the Nintendo Switch, combining his interest in video games with his skit-based comedy.
-The series maintained a consistent schedule of weekly videos until May 2022, when Wozniak announced that the series would run without schedule.
+Wozniak published the first episode of Scott the Woz on YouTube in January 7, 2017, focused on his opinions of the Nintendo Switch, before the consoles January 12 presentation.
+The series maintained a consistent schedule of weekly videos, until May 2022, when Wozniak announced that the series would run without schedule.
 In November 2024, Wozniak signed with the Creative Artists Agency.
+In September 2026, an official Japanese localization of the series was announced.
+The dub is produced by Denfaminico Gamer.